thoughtbot/bourbon/readme.md

       @include button();
     }

 The mixin supports a style parameter.
-Right now the available styles are "simple" (default) and "shiny".
+Right now the available styles are "simple" (default), "shiny", and "pill".

     button,
     input[type="button"] {